cobelu/Long-EZ/I/md/19_Wings and Ailerons.md

 ### Step 5 - Bottom spar cap

+### Spar cap thickness - Centersection spar
+The number of plies of the UND tapes for the spar caps shown in the plans is based on each ply being .035" to .038" thick.
+We have found that some of the UND tape is of less bulk than expected, and is laying up only about .025 per ply.
+If this happens, the spar is weak and the depressions are not filled flush.
+Check your spar cap material by making a 5-ply layup.
+Cure then measure thickness.
+It should be 0.18" thick.
+If it is only 0.125" thick you must <u>add</u> the followng plies to all your spar cap layups.
+All the additions can go on top of the plans shown caps. {CP??
+PC88 MAN-GRD}

+<u>Bottom Cap</u>

+1. 1 ply B.L.
+25 to B.L.
+130
+2. 1 ply to B.L.
+40 to B.L.
+90

 Break the bondo away from the jig TE, lift the entire wing (with all jigs in place) to your table and lay it bottom up.
 If your table is perfectly flat your wing will set down with all jigs in contact with the table surface and with the wing aligned.
 If not, shim each jig as required until their edges "string" and